mendix/docs/content/howto/mobile/testing-mendix-native-apps-using-appium.md

 1. Click **Start Session** and wait until your app starts.
 1. Click on the blue **Select Elements** button, and then click on an element in the app preview to spy on that element.

-## 5 Set Up Appium Desktop to Spy on a Mendix Native Android App
+## 5 Setting Up Appium Desktop to Spy on a Mendix Native Android App

 1. Add the Espresso dependencies by following the setup instructions [here](https://developer.android.com/training/testing/espresso/setup).